DiogoFSPinheiro/MiniShell/README.md

 ✏️ ${{\color{lightgreen}{\textsf{TODO}}}}\$

 * Fix the God Damn " and ' on parser;
-* Clean norm on code expand and utils3;
+* Clean norm on code expand, utils3, heredoc;

 #